 The coefficient (column) labeled 'Intercept' corresponds to the first level of grp, i.e., 'untreated'.
 The coefficient 'grptreated' represents the deviation of the treated group from untreated.
-Eventually, we will test whether the second coefficient is significantly different from zero, i.e., whether samples with a '1' in the second column are, on average different from samples with a '0'.
-On the one hand, use of model.matrix to specify experimental design implies that the user is comfortable with something more than elementary statistical concepts, while on the other it provides great flexibility in the type of experiment that can be analyzed.
+Eventually, we will test whether the second coefficient is significantly different from zero, i.e., whether samples with a '1' in the second column are, on average, different from samples with a '0'.
+On the one hand, use of model.matrix to specify experimental design implies that the user is comfortable with something more than elementary statistical concepts, while on the other it provides great flexibility in the experimental design that can be analyzed.

-Negative binomial error RNA-seq count data are often described by a negative binomial model.
+Negative binomial error RNA-seq count data are often described by a negative binomial error model.
 This model includes a 'dispersion' parameter that describes biological variation beyond the expectation under a Poisson model.
 The simplest approach estimates a dispersion parameter from all the data.
 The estimate needs to be conducted in the context of the experimental design, so that variability between experimental factors is not mistaken for variability in counts.
 The square root of the estimated dispersion represents the coefficient of variation between biological samples.
+The following edgeR commands estimate dispersion.

-dge <- estimateCommonDisp(dge, design) > sqrt(dge\$common.dispersion)
+> dge <- estimateCommonDisp(dge, design) > sqrt(dge\$common.dispersion)

 This approach assumes that a common dispersion parameter is shared by all genes.
 A different approach, appropriate when there are more samples in the study, is to estimate a dispersion parameter that is specific to each tag (using estimateTagwiseDisp in the edgeR package).
 As another alternative, Anders and Huber [1] note that dispersion increases as the mean number of reads per gene decreases.
 One can estimate the relationship between dispersion and mean using estimateGLMTrendedDisp in edgeR, using a fitted relationship across all genes to estimate the dispersion of individual genes.
 Because in our case sample sizes (biological replicates) are small, gene-wise estimates of dispersion are likely imprecise.
-One approach is to moderate these estimates by calculating a weighted average of the gene-specific and common dispersion; estimateGLMTagwiseDisp performs this calculation, requiring that the user provide the weight a priori.
+One approach is to moderate these estimates by calculating a weighted average of the gene-specific and common dispersion; estimateGLMTagwiseDisp performs this calculation, requiring that the user provides an a priori estimate of the weight between tag-wise and common dispersion.